21 Tips for Managing Influenza at Home

 14. Taking more ibuprofen than recommended will increase your risk of high blood pressure, heart attack, kidney failure, or ulcers, but will NOT decrease your pain more than the normal dose.
 So please, follow the directions.

 16. If your baby is a baby, please take him or her to the doctor.
-Young infants and children under 5 are at higher risk for complications from influenza.
+Young infants and children under 6 are at higher risk for complications from influenza.
+If you are worried, don't wait to get a doctor's opinion.

 17. Older adults may have more problems and may need to see a doctor.
 I will let you decide how old is old.
 It really is an individual thing.